juanfmange/gorm/README.md

 # gorm
-My gorm config to general use to mysql, sqlserver and postgres
+My gorm config to general use to mysql, sqlserver and postgres.

-You must need to add the config toml for the env
+You must need to add the config toml for the env.
+For example

-# gorm
+**mysql.toml

+with:

+[default]
+- host
+- port
+- database
+- user
+- password
+- charset
+- sql_log
+- time_zone
+- MaxIdLeConns
+- MaxOpenConns